Zarel/Pokemon-Showdown-Dex/articles/criticalhit.md

 | +4    | 1/2    |      50.0% |
 |------:|:------:|-----------:|

+Gen 2 only:

-In Generation 2 only, the attacking stat stage and defensive stat stage were considered as a collective unit, and either both treated as 0 or both left as their full value, depending on whether their sum was less than 0.
+The attacking stat stage and defensive stat stage were considered as a collective unit, and either both treated as 0 or both left as their full value, depending on whether their sum was less than 0.

+High-critical-rate moves were given a starting ratio of +2 rather than +1.

 Gen 1:

 The critical modifier of 2x was applied onto the level, as opposed to the final damage.
 As such, at level 100 it effectively became a multiplier of 82/42x, or about 1.95x.

+Critical hits always caused all stat stages on both sides to be treated as 0, regardless of whether that was slated to result in more or less damage.

 Critical rate was calculated by default as the attacker's base speed divided by 512.
 For high-critical-rate moves such as [[Slash]] or [[Razor Leaf]], the rate instead uses base speed divided by 64, with a maximum of 255/256.
-Focus Energy did not function properly at all, and after using it, the critical rate became base speed divided by 2048.
+Focus Energy did not function properly at all, and after using it, the critical rate on all subsequent moves until switch-out was divided by 4.